8 Dangerous Church Growth Myths Exposed Once And For All

 Simply trying harder will not work either.

-Church growth is a partnership between God and people – the power of God combined with skillful people.
+Church growth is a partnership between God and people – the power of God combined with skilful people.

 We can’t do it without God and He can’t do it without us.
-Faith without works is dead, meaning you pray like you’ve never prayed, then you leave and take appropriate action.
+Faith without works is dead, meaning you pray as you’ve never prayed and then you leave and take appropriate action.

-The truth is, if all you’re focusing on is the numbers of bums on seats then your church won’t grow.
+The truth is, if all you’re focusing on is the number of bums on seats then your church won’t grow.

-In our recent Church Growth series – How to Grow Your Church Congregation – 10 Steps to Church Growth we looked at the different areas your church needs to grow.
+In our recent Church Growth Series we looked at the 8 areas your church needs to grow in.

 Remember that the purpose of your church is to make disciples, not Sunday morning attendees.